pdudotdev/hm-nmap/README.md

 - Careful, refined, hardcore **prompt engineering**.
 - Manual optimization and verification of AI-generated code.
 - Countless iterations, what-ifs, adjustments, and tests.

-## ⚠️ Disclaimer
-**HM-Nmap** is intended for educational and authorized security testing purposes only.
-Unauthorized interception or manipulation of network traffic is illegal and unethical.
-Users are responsible for ensuring that their use of this tool complies with all applicable laws and regulations.
-The developers of **HM-Nmap** do not endorse or support any malicious or unauthorized activities.
-Use this tool responsibly and at your own risk.

 ## 📜 License
 **HM-Nmap** is licensed under the [GNU GENERAL PUBLIC LICENSE Version 3](https://github.com/pdudotdev/hm-nmap/blob/main/LICENSE).